chwalters/core/intelora/signals/event/README.md

       parameter2: "value2"
 ```

-For example, if we want Kalliope to run the synapse every day a 8:30, the event will be declared like this:
+For example, if we want Intelora to run the synapse every day a 8:30, the event will be declared like this:
 ```yml
 - event:
     hour: "8"